N. Provisions, contingent liabilities and contingent assets

 In order to maintain or adjust the capital structure, the Company may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell to reduce debt.

-For the year ended 31 March 2025, the goodwill impairment has been assessed at the CGU level.
+For the year ended 31 March 2026, the goodwill impairment has been assessed at the CGU level.
 The recoverable amount of the Goodwill has been determined as per value in use method using discounted cash flows.
 The values assigned to the key assumptions represent management's assessment of future trends in the relevant industries and have been assigned based on historical data both from external and internal sources.

 The projections cover a reasonable period that the Company believes this to be the most appropriate timescale over which to review and consider annual performances before applying a fixed terminal value multiple to the final year cash flows.
 The growth rates used to estimate future performance are based on the conservative estimates from past performance.
-The Company has performed sensitivity analysis around the base assumptions and have concluded that no reasonable changes in key assumptions would cause the recoverable amount of the CGUs to be less than their respective carrying values.
+The Company has performed sensitivity analysis around the base assumptions and have

-- The discount rate is a post-tax measure estimated based on the historical industry average weighted-average cost of capital.
+• The discount rate is a post-tax measure estimated based on the historical industry average weighted-average cost of capital.

-- The cash flow projections include specific estimates for five years and a terminal growth rate thereafter.
+• The cash flow projections include specific estimates for five years and a terminal growth rate thereafter.
 The terminal growth rate has been determined based on management's estimate of the long-term compound annual growth rate, consistent with the assumptions that a market participant would make.

-- Budgeted revenue has been estimated taking into account past experience and expected growth in the next five years.
+• Budgeted revenue has been estimated taking into account past experience and expected growth in the next five years.

 The Company believes that any reasonably possible change in the key assumptions on which a recoverable amount is based would not cause the aggregate carrying amount to exceed the aggregate recoverable amount of the respective cash generating units.

-A) Amalgamation of the 'RTA undertaking' of KCL into the Company and Amalgamation of KCPL into the Company
+a) Amalgamation of the 'RTA undertaking' of KCL into the Company and Amalgamation of KCPL into the Company

 The Board of Directors of the Company in their meeting held on 2 August 2017 approved a Composite Scheme of Arrangement and Amalgamation between Karvy Consultants Limited (KCL), Karvy Computershare Private Limited (KCPL), the Company and their respective shareholders under the relevant provisions of the Companies Act, 2013 ('the Scheme').
 The Scheme has been approved by the National Company Law Tribunal (NCLT) vide their order dated 23 October 2018 which has been filed with the Registrar of Companies on 17 November 2018.
 Therefore, the Scheme became effective on 17 November 2018.